Israel steps up air and ground attacks in Gaza and cuts off the territory's communications

 Speaking at Shifa Hospital, Hamas media chief Salama Maroof called Israel’s claims “lies” and said they were “a precursor for striking this facility.”

 “I ring the alarm bell.
-There is imminent danger hovering above the medical facility” and those in it, Maroof said.
-The hospital has been overwhelmed by thousands of patients and wounded people, and around 40,000 displaced residents have crowded in and around its grounds for shelter, the U.N. says.
+There is imminent danger hovering above the medical facility,” Maroof said.
+The hospital has been overwhelmed and around 40,000 displaced residents have crowded its grounds for shelter, the U.N. says.

-Asked if the military plans to target Shifa, Hagari said, “We will not be able to allow terror activity against Israel from hospitals, and we will have to, together with the rest of the world, confront this red flag.”
-He said Hamas uses “its own population as a human shield.”
+Asked if Israel plans to target Shifa, Hagari said, “We will not be able to allow terror activity against Israel from hospitals.”

-Hundreds of thousands remain in northern Gaza, unable or unwilling to evacuate to the south as Israel has ordered.
-Israeli leaflets dropped in Gaza have said those who remain might be considered “accomplices” of Hamas.

 Federman reported from Tel Aviv and Mroue from Beirut.
 Najib Jobain in Rafah, Gaza Strip, Jack Jeffery in Cairo, Isabel DeBre in Jerusalem, and Brian Melley in London, contributed to this report.